Replacing a node

 If a node in your cluster is faulty, its status appears as Down in the Status column of the Nodes page, and in the Cluster > Configuration page.

 To replace a faulty node:

-- Acquire a new node that is identical to the old node, install and configure Redis Enterprise Pack on it per the install instructions.
+- Acquire a new node that is identical to the old node, install and configure Redis Enterprise Software on it per the install instructions.

 - Add a new node, as described in adding a new node to a cluster.

 - Make sure the new node has as much available memory as the faulty node.

 - A message appears, informing you that the cluster has a faulty node and that the new node will replace the faulty node.

 - If the new node has insufficient memory, you are prompted to add a different node – one with sufficient memory.